eelregit/5par/robust_gomp/mcmc/README.rst

 Reionization Models:

 * gomp: Gompertzian universal shape with alpha and beta shape params
+* gompα: Gompertzian universal shape with only the alpha shape param and fixed beta
 * rgomp: Gompertzian shape with parameters symbolically regressed on LCDM + 3 astrophysical parameters
   + rgomp1: same as rgomp